paulf-999/python_templates/tests/README.md

 See `test_fixture_example()` in `test_pytest_reusable_components.py`.

-## PyTestConfig
+## PytestConfig

-PyTestConfig builtins allow you to provide additional command line arguments to your pytests.
+Pytest config builtins allow you to provide additional command line arguments to your pytests.
 A good overview is described here: [Using pytestconfig](https://medium.com/pragmatic-programmers/using-pytestconfig-eaeacedbe29a).

 They're also commonly used with fixtures as a way to always provide an additional input to all test cases.